What is an in-repo addon and why should you use it?

 You can take advantage of all available addon hooks.
 The

-included hook allows you to specify what vendor libraries should be pulled in and added.
+you to specify what vendor libraries should be pulled in and added.

 Most of this info was taken from this video, as I could not really find any official documentation on in-repo addons.
 For more details, I highly recommend watching the video.
 Thanks a ton to Jake Bixby for the talk!